neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | edited | Date | Date when the use last changed the password |

 #### Notes
- - The status property may be 0 for secure, 1 for weak and 2 for broken.
+ - The status property may be 0 for secure, 1 for weak and 2 for breached.
- Since not all password analysis can be done server side, some passwords may be classified as 0 even if they fail the users password rules.
+ - The status code GOOD is level 0, OUTDATED and DUPLICATE are level 1 and BREACHED is level 2
- The users password rules need to be checked client sided.
+ - Since the status check is done once per day server side, the DUPLICATE status may take some time to be applied to all affected passwords
  - The difference betwenn `updated` and `edited` is that updated is always set by the server when the password is changed and edited has to be set by the client.